StreetSupport/mhp/site/content/_index.md

     fantastic people in our network.

-    We have a Board of representatives from different perspectives of our city which meets to use its collective influence to remove systemic blockages.
+    We have a board of representatives from different perspectives of our city which meets to use its collective influence to remove systemic blockages.

     Part of the ‘glue’ that holds our network together is our MHP Network and Communications Worker, a post hosted by [Macc](https://manchestercommunitycentral.org/about-us) and funded by MCC, the NHS and the Covid Recovery Fund via Young Manchester.
-The MHP is supported by the [Street Support Network](https://streetsupport.net), including through this website.

     We are also linked into the [Greater Manchester Homelessness Action Network](https://www.gmhan.net/).